ATL-WDI-Exercises/project-vagabond/user-stories.md

 **A user should be able to:**

-1. View city pages for "London" and "Gibraltar".
+1. View city pages for "London" and "San Francisco".
 1. Verify that a new post they create is successfully published on the correct city page.

 A user CANNOT save invalid data to the database, according to the following rules: